Doolooper/DoDate/README.md

 ### A simple immutable solution to jalali/shamsi date without timezone

-# :warning: if use pass date with time zone you will get different values
+# :warning: if use pass date with time zone you will get different values :boom:

 ```ts
 DoDate.now();